SysbeeTech/kubedeploy/docs/start/values/deploymentmode.md

 - `Statefulset` - deploy application as [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)
 - `Job` - deploy application as [Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/)
 - `Cronjob` - deploy application as [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/)
+- `None` - do not deploy application.
+In this mode Kubedeploy can be used to deploy, ConfigMaps, Secrets, etc.

 !!! example "Application as StatefulSets"